 What does psoriasis look like?

-Irregular pitting (indentations) of the surface of the nail.
+· Pitting (indentations) of the surface of the nail;

-Separation of the nail from the underlying nail bed.
+· Separation of the nail plate from the nail bed; and

 How will psoriasis be diagnosed?